Longwings

 (NCBI-index: 405034)

 The Lesser Marbled Fritillary (Brenthis ino) is very similar to its relative, the Marbled Fritillary (Brenthis daphne).
-In both, the top of the forewing and hindwing are orange with black spots and dots, the underside of the forewing is orange with a yellow zone at the wing tip and the underside of the hindwing in the zoom field has a brown color with a purple haze.
+In both, the top of the forewing and hindwing is orange with black spots and dots, the underside of the forewing is orange with a yellow zone at the wing tip, and the underside of the hindwing in the zoom field has a brown colour with a purple haze.
 The difference on the top of the hindwing is in the contiguous black spots at the rear edge, while in the Marbled Fritillary, these are separate spots.
 On the underside of the hindwing, the base of cell C4 is distinctly yellow and forms a distinct, rectilinear spot separating the midcell from the dark postdiscal area.
-In the Marbled Fritillary, the base of cell C4 is usually reddish brown and the postdiscal field has a lilac pollination.
-The flight period is in one generation from early June to early August and the wingspan is 34-42mm.
+In the Marbled Fritillary, the base of cell C4 is usually reddish brown, and the postdiscal field has a lilac pollination.
+The flight period is one generation, from early June to early August, and the wingspan is 34-42mm.
 Host plant: Meadowsweet.
 Dutch name: Purperstreepparelmoervlinder.
 Frisian name: Poarperstreepparlemoerflinter.

 Flying period: